openlayers/create-ol-app/readme.md

 To create a new OpenLayers application, choose a name for your application (`my-app` below) and run the following:

     npx create-ol-app my-app

+*🐛  If you get an error like "could not find commit hash" when running `create-ol-app`, make sure that you have [`git` installed](https://github.com/git-guides/install-git)*.

 This will create a new directory called `my-app` (choose a different name if you like) and install the dependencies for OpenLayers application development.
 By default, [Parcel](https://www.npmjs.com/package/parcel) is used as a bundler.
 See below for other options.